As we know, Singapore is a highly urbanized country! We have over 9500 kilometres of paved roads and just under a million motorised vehicles!

 Sadly, this comes at a high price for local wildlife.
 Although roadkill is regularly encountered all over Singapore, we do not know what herps are most heavily impacted and where they are most vulnerable.

-This interactive map allows you to explore herp roadkill records submitted to us.
+These interactive maps allow you to explore herp roadkill records submitted to us.
 Click on each marker to see an image of the roadkill, if it is available, along with more information on the record.

 How you can help!